brandonricharda/fakebook/README.md

 - Signing up with a first name, last name, email address, and password
 - Signing in with those same credentials
 - Sending, receiving, confirming, and denying friend requests
-- Creating posts
+- Creating posts (and deleting them)
-- Adding comments on posts
+- Adding comments on posts (and removing them)
-- Adding likes to posts
+- Adding likes to posts (and removing them)

 To learn more about the assignment, click here: